2018ik/2018ik.github.io/_wiki/prayer.markdown

 TODO: clean up background

 **Prayer** is to contact God in the spirit (Eph.
 6:18) to absorb God, which is to have fellowship with God.
 Prayer is the believers' response to God's flowing in, and their flowing back to God.
-Entering into God's presence to contact Him by looking to Him, beholding Him, praising Him, giving thanks to Him, worshipping Him and absorbing Him will allow one to enjoy God's riches.

-Prayer should also be a living, unceasingly talking to God throughout the day (1 Thes.
-5:17), but specific times should also be set aside for praying in private (Matt.
+Real prayer includes entering into God's presence took look at Him, behold Him, praise Him, give thanks to Him, and worship Him to enjoy His riches.
+Prayer should also be a living, unceasingly talking to God throughout the day in every  in every place (1 Thes.
+5:17; 1 Tim.
+2:8), but specific times should also be set aside for praying in private (Matt.
 14:23; Mark 1:35; Luke 5:16).
 This means coming to the Lord regardless of one's spiritual or physical condition.
 Even if someone is weak, confused, sad and speechless, they still must come to God and bring it to God.

 Prayer may start in the self, but with the proper yearning and turning, one can contact God which brings them into a bilaterally active touch with Him where they enter into Him as the Spirit in their spirit.
 As a result, this prayer is also truly what is on God's heart, and all such prayers will be answered (John 15:7).

-First, one must recognize that God has a will.
-If God reveals His will to someone, they should pray this will back to Him and He has a way to move through that.
-God's ways and thoughts are higher than man's (Isa.
-55:8-9).

-Through our prayer God passes through our being, and we pass through His being.
-Our words pass though Him and His words pass through Us and two pray together one prayer.
-Often the first word of our prayer is of the mind, but by the end, it is altogether of the spirit.

 Prayers should be divine facts, for example what the Lord prayed in John 17.
 Praying for one's need is okay, but it should be prayed in a divine way.